 In the midst of all this, feeling the weight on his shoulders as the guy that is in the center of this movement of thousands of people around him, Joseph is quoted as saying, “I am tired, I have been mobbed, I have suffered so much.
 Some of the brethren think they can carry this work out better than I can, far better.
 I have asked the Lord to take me out of this world.
 I have stood all I can.”

-Before William Law, church excommunications used to take place at the Mormon church’s biannual conferences – these are called General Conferences of the Church.
+Before William Law, church excommunications used to take place at the Church’s biannual conferences – these are called General Conferences of the Church.
 These excommunications would take place in front of the entire congregation of the religion.
 Both sides of the argument for and against this church member remaining as a member would be presented to the church, and then either a hand of fellowship would be extended towards the individual in question, or that person would be removed from the records of the church.

-In 1844 the Mormon Church’s Spring General Conference was held over three days in early April.
+In 1844 the Church’s Spring General Conference was held over three days in early April.
 And, William Law was very excited about conference, because he was very excited about this opportunity to be ex-communicated in front of the entire church.

 He knows his excommunication is coming.

 But, William is excited about the opportunity because he wants his side of the story known.
-He feels that if he can get in front of the Mormons and tell them about Joseph Smith’s falling from the truth, then he will be able to convince a lot of people to leave the religion with him.
+He feels that if he can get in front of the Latter-day SAints and tell them about Joseph Smith’s falling from the truth, then he will be able to convince a lot of people to leave the religion with him.

-And, only does William Law want his excommunication to happen, but believing members of the Mormon Church want it to happen to.
+And, only does William Law want his excommunication to happen, but believing members of the Church want it to happen, too.
 William Law was a prominent member – a second counselor in the First Presidency.
 A business leader in the community.
 And he has been very open and out about thinking Joseph is a fallen prophet.
 So, naturally, people are interested in hearing what happened with the whole thing – you know, they don’t know all the reasons behind his being angry with Joseph.

 And William decides that even if he isn’t excommunicated at this General Conference, that regardless, he and his followers will disrupt the conference.
 If they can, they want to completely turn the conference against Joseph and make it about them, their reformation church, and their grievances against their former Prophet.
 Joseph, again, however – through spies and gossip, catches wind of this plot.